Obv.: NON • VOS • RELINQUAM • ORPHANOS

 The Duke of Savoy, who was one of the pretenders to the Spanish throne, attempted to keep a low profile in the pre-conclave maneuvers.
 On October 5, however, his minister in Rome, Count Maurizio Graneri, wrote to him, "We would like to give the exclusiva to Panciatini."
 Savoy, however, did not have the acknowledged privilege of casting a veto.
 That belonged solely to the Emperor and the Kings of France and Spain.
 The Duke's contact inside the Conclave was Cardinal Carlo Barberini, who was favoring Cardinal Albani (dispatch of del Bene to the Grand Duke of Tuscany, Cosimo III, October 9: Petruccelli, 419).

 Cosimo III had been ruling Florence and the Grand Duchy of Tuscany since 1670.
 He had been influential in earlier conclaves, but he was coming more and more under the influence of religious attitudes and was less interested in pursuing Machiavellian designs.
-He had given his initial instructions to his brother, the Cardinal de'Medici.
+He had given his initial instructions to his brother, Cardinal Francesco Maria de'Medici.
 It was said that as soon as the Conclave was over, the Cardinal was going to resign so that he could marry and perpetuate the Medici line.
-Cosimo wrote to him on the 15th of October that the French were putting pressure on him to support Cardinal Durazzo and offering to veto anybody that Cosimo did not like; he asked his brother for information about Durazzo, and the Cardinal replied on the 18th that Cardinal Spinola had the worst things to say about Durazzo who (he said) was filled with the "mal francese".
+Cosimo wrote to him on the 15th of October that the French were putting pressure on him to support Cardinal Durazzo [portrait at left] and offering to veto anybody that Cosimo did not like; he asked his brother for information about Durazzo, and the Cardinal replied on the 18th that Cardinal Spinola had the worst things to say about Durazzo who (he said) was filled with the "mal francese".
 Cardinal de Medici claimed, however, that he had twenty votes besides the Germans to exclude Durazzo.
 (Petruccelli, 419-420).
 The Grand Duke told him to tell Janson (the French leader) that he would support the candidates desired by the King: Spada, Morigia and Sperelli.
 Durazzo was being aided with money provided by Vienna through the Duke of Modena and Cardinal D'Adda

 The creature of Clement X (Altieri) were represented: Carpegna, Nerla, Orsini, Marescotti, and Spada, but Cardinal Lorenzo Altieri was not a sufficiently strong character as to be a leader and form a faction, and in any case Spada was associated with the Zelanti.